4cm4k1/personal-website/.github/contributing.md

 about: Contribute to this project!
 ---

-# Contributing to `website`
+# Contributing to `personal-website`

 First and foremost, thank you!
-We appreciate that you want to contribute to `website`, your time is valuable, and your contributions mean a lot to us.
+We appreciate that you want to contribute to `personal-website`, your time is valuable, and your contributions mean a lot to us.

 ## Important!